MATYJAGUZ075/ForceGL3.0-Remapped/README.md

 ## License

-This project is licensed under the **MIT License**.
+This project is licensed under the **GNU Lesser General Public License v3.0 (LGPL-3.0)**.

+ForceGL3.0-Remapped is a fork of the original ForceGL3.0 project by **coredex-source** and continues to follow the original project's license.

-See the LICENSE file for details.
+See the `LICENSE` file for the complete license text.